awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-voiceid-domain.md

 ## Properties<a name="aws-resource-voiceid-domain-properties"></a>

 `Description`  <a name="cfn-voiceid-domain-description"></a>
-The client\-provided description of the domain\.
+The description of the domain\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-voiceid-domain-name"></a>
-The client\-provided name for the domain\.
+The name for the domain\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)